 Whatever your student’s college ambition, a Kirby education means better choices and more opportunities.
-Help with college admissions starts early, sparked by our college counselor:
+Our one-on-one college counseling starts early and is carefully designed for success:

 Professional college counseling supports each Kirby student and family in the college selection and application process.
 And we won’t just help your student get into the best colleges, we’ll make sure they have the skills to flourish there.
 For a list of the colleges where Kirby graduates have recently matriculated, please view our School Profile.

-We begin the high school counseling experience with a workshop called “The College Going Process — an Overview” is followed by personal meetings with each family to lay the foundation for the college preparation and application process.
-The college counselor provides assistance to students who have learning disabilities to ensure that necessary paperwork is completed to ensure that they receive accommodations on National tests (SAT I, SAT II, ACT, and AP exams.)
+We begin the high school counseling experience with a workshop called “The College Going Process — an Overview.”
+This is followed by personal meetings with each family to lay the foundation for the college application process.
+Our team provides assistance to students who have learning disabilities to ensure that necessary paperwork is completed to ensure that they receive accommodations on National tests (SAT I, SAT II, ACT, and AP exams.)
 Beginning sophomore year, parents are invited to a workshop in the fall called "Financing and Financial Aid."
 If parents need assistance with financial aid applications, names of bonded consultants can be provided to help.